pschachte/wybe/WYBE.md

 and parentheses omitted for niladic procedures.

 The procedure is private unless preceded by the `pub` keyword.
-All types must be included in public procedure definitions.
+All argument types must be included in public procedure definitions.

 For example: